Finally! I finished the missing piece for my long list of posts about Philippine passport.

 The processing time of passport is ten weeks.

-PCG Vancouver – Consular Outreach Schedule in 2019
+PCG Vancouver – Consular Outreach Schedule

 Unlike the schedule in the Philippine Embassy website, you can view online the tentative schedule of the consular outreach program of PCG Vancouver.

 Press F5 every now and then to refresh the page and view the latest information in the page.